|Seraph Postal - Forever|

 Lonnie, you remember Phil Aguilar?
 He is the "biker" pastor down in Orange county who has tattoos and a flamboyant personality and a tad of notoriety.
 I am sure he is pretty unforgettable.
 I recollect seeing an interesting video recording of you preaching at his church, years ago, where you spoke for about fifteen minutes to the people.
 Well, Phil has reported to everyone that the third book of your autobiography, Set Free, will finally be published in February of 2019.
 He might be in a position to know, so I hope this is true, but I don't know whether to believe it, given how many times that Roger Sachs has delayed publication with no explanations why.
 Lonnie, will I live long enough to ever read the third book?
 Are you allowed to say?
 More than ever your side of the story needs to be completely told.

 There is nothing new to report about the Fireman.
 I am still waiting for his "prophecies" to come true.
 People take the few interviews the Fireman has done so far, and they cut them up, re-assign the slices new titles and dates, and then re-post them on YouTube.
-I am still keeping the Fireman in category #4 (indeterminate fruitcake) because when it comes to the "501(c)3" issue, he is definitely paranoid and fanatical.
+This makes it difficult to tell if he is saying anything new.
+I also noticed that now there is a discussion group on Facebook about his prophecies.
+Is it being run by dastardly Russians?
+Who knows?
+However, I am still keeping the Fireman in category #4 (indeterminate fruitcake) because when it comes to the "501(c)3" issue, he is definitely kooky and paranoid.
+So I am not going to hold my breath waiting for his "predictions" to come to pass.
+At most, he might get lucky on some of them.

 As for other "prophets", I am currently starting to investigate a young guy named Charlie Shamp, if anything because he is an interesting case and has an outstanding hairdo, his thick black hair being pomaded and richly stacked up high on the top of his head.
 His "prophecies" are vatic in nature, specific, and often dealing with countries overseas and not just the United States.